-Two new faculty members in Penn State’s Department of Agricultural and Biological Engineering will advance research and academics in agricultural engineering and technologies.
+Two new faculty members in the Penn State Engineering Department of Agricultural and Biological Engineering will advance research and academics in agricultural engineering and technologies.

 The addition of Daeun Choi and Long He fulfills a priority of the department to strengthen research that supports mechatronics, robotics, automation, precision agriculture and unmanned aerial vehicles, according to Paul Heinemann, professor and head of the department, which is administered jointly by the College of Agricultural Sciences and the College of Engineering.